-Virgin Galactic is a spaceflight company that has been developing commercial spacecrafts that will take tourists into space.
+Virgin Galactic is a spaceflight company that has been developing commercial spacecrafts designed to take tourists into space.
 The VSS Unity spacecraft could now be just months away from its first flight.
 The design of this spacecraft is based on SpaceShipOne – the world’s first ever private spacecraft – that carried humans in space 14 years ago.

 Progress towards space tourism

-The success of this trial is quite promising.
-Virgin Galactic’s first spacecraft, VSS Enterprise, crashed during a test launch in October 2014, killing the co-pilot.
+Virgin Galactic’s first spacecraft, VSS Enterprise, crashed during a test launch in October 2014.
+So the success of this recent trial is quite promising.

 We are now just months away from Virgin Galactic sending people into space and Virgin Orbit placing satellites around the Earth.

 However – and understandably so, given the crash of VSS Enterprise – Branson wants to carry out “two or three” more test flights, getting the spacecraft to a suborbital altitude of 264,000 feet.
 This will get Unity 50 miles above the Earth’s surface (space begins, as is generally accepted, 62 miles up).